-Telehealth (remote healthcare by means of communicating online) is a new reality while we social distance to keep COVID-19 from spreading.
+Telehealth (remote healthcare by means of communicating online) is a new reality since the coronavirus pandemic.
 As an addiction treatment professional, I have had to master the technology quickly as well as bring my clients along on the learning curve.
 Often, clients experience a bit of fear or anxiety about taking their treatment online, but as a clinician, it is my goal to ensure they get the most out of their session.
 I hope that by answering some common questions I can help you feel better prepared your next virtual therapy session.

 How Do I Prepare for a Virtual Session?

 Attempting to make sense of this new experience at the last minute could increase your anxiety, so it’s always best to prepare ahead of time.
 Make sure your device is charged to 100%.
 Make sure your technology meets the specifications for the platform.
 If you aren’t a tech savvy person, and feel totally lost, get in touch with your therapist in advance to review how to sign on to the platform.
 You can ask if they have time to practice this prior to your appointment if this will decrease your own anxieties.